“These intrusions are happening hundreds of thousands of times a day.”

 The energy and utility sector has always been the prime target for cyberattacks in the United States, Europe, Australia, and Japan.
 In Australia, this sector has been identified with the highest number of reported cybersecurity incidents/ near-incidents.
-Let’s quickly go through the top five cyberattacks against the energy and utility industry in the last five years:
+Let’s quickly go through the top five cyber attacks in the energy and utilities industry in the last five years:

 One of the recent cyberattacks that received the most attention was the Colonial Pipeline attack.
 The largest fuel pipeline in the US was the target of a ransomware attack and forfeited a $4.4 million ransom to the gang responsible.